Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Must be a partner, officer, or sole proprietor of the applying business

 What’s the fine print?

-Your Ocean Transportation Intermediary bond can be canceled with 30 days’ written notice to the Commission.
-If the bond is canceled, the OTI’s license will be revoked, as they cannot operate without active acceptable proof of financial responsibility.
+- Your OTI bond can be cancelled with 30 days written notice to the FMC.
+If the bond is canceled, the OTI’s license will be revoked – OTIs cannot operate without active acceptable proof of financial responsibility.